-model checkers like Uppaal [17] by using a shared global matrix to specify the communication topology.
-This idea has been used to verify safety properties of the LMAC protocol for initial configurations with a small number of nodes [11].

-Following [7,8], in this paper we study decidability and undecidability properties of the local state reachability problem parametric on the initial configuration of a TAHN, i.e., the problem of checking the existence of an initial configuration that can evolve using continuous and discrete steps into a configuration exposing a given local state - usually representing an error.
+A natural combination of the AHN model in [5] and of Timed Network is obtained by adding a connectivity graph to a network of timed automata communicating via broadcast messages, we call the resulting model Timed Ad hoc Networks (TAHNs).
+For a fixed initial configuration, TAHNs can be specified in model checkers like Uppaal [13] by using a shared global matrix to specify the communication topology.
+This idea has been used to verify safety properties of the LMAC protocol for initial configurations with a small number of nodes [8].
+Following [5,6], in this paper we study decidability and undecidability properties of the local state reachability problem parametric on the initial configuration of a TAHN, i.e., the problem of checking the existence of an initial configuration that can evolve using continuous and discrete steps into a configuration exposing a given local state - usually representing an error.

 Compared to the positive results obtained for Timed Networks where the control state reachability problem is decidable for processes with a single clock, for the same type of processes the problem becomes undecidable in a very simple class of topologies in which nodes are connected so as to form stars with diameter five.
 The undecidability result can be ported to the more general class of graphs with bounded path (for some bound $N \geq 5$ on the length - number of nodes - of paths).
-In the untimed case local state reachability is decidable for bounded path topologies [7].
+In the untimed case local state reachability is decidable for bounded path topologies [5].
 Furthermore, the problem turns out to be undecidable in the class of cliques of arbitrary order (that contains graphs with arbitrarily long paths) in which each timed automaton has at least two clocks.
 Decidability holds for special topologies like stars with diameter three and cliques of arbitrary order assuming that the timed automaton in each node has a single clock (as in Timed Networks).